h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 Trees cluster observations into leaf nodes, and this information can be useful for feature engineering or model interpretability.
-Use **h2o.predict\_leaf\_node\_assignment(** *model*, *frame* **)** to get an H2OFrame with the leaf node assignments, or click the checkbox when making predictions from Flow.
+Use **h2o.predict\_leaf\_node\_assignment(** *model*, *frame* **)** to get an H2OFrame with the leaf node assignments, or click the **Compute Leafe Node Assignment** checkbox when making predictions from Flow.
 Those leaf nodes represent decision rules that can be fed to other models (i.e., GLM with lambda search and strong rules) to obtain a limited set of the most important rules.

 FAQ
 ~~~